-Book Tom as a Speaker
+Book Thomas as a Professional Leadership Speaker

 - Clarify your budget (nonprofits may be eligible for a discount)

 - Know your audience (how many, what are their roles, what do they want)

 - Pick out a talk from below that you think will benefit your audience